Belmont, Kansas – Extinct in Kingman County

 Belmont, Kansas, 1913.

-W. H. Starr was one of the founders of the community.
-It gained a post office on July 15, 1879.
+W. H. Starr was one of the community’s founders.
+Belmont gained a post office on July 15, 1879.
 A station on the Missouri Pacific Railroad, Belmont showed much promise in its early days.
 At one time, there were several churches, a brick general store operated by Mr. Starr, a meat market operated by one of his sons, a Woodmen of the World meeting hall, a school, a blacksmith shop, and a railroad depot.

 In 1910, the town had a money order post office, an express office, a public school, some retail trade, and a population of 150.

-After almost a century, its post office closed on September 16, 1971.
-There are still a few scattered homes in the area and a grain elevator.
+After almost a century, the post office closed on September 16, 1971.
+This small town has several homes, a Farmers’ Co-Op, and a grain elevator.

 It is located 12 miles southeast of Kingman.